-To be reviewed for admission to the approved Locations (Denver Campus, Elgin Campus, & Salt Lake Campus only), international students must complete the Admissions Procedures AND
+To be reviewed for admission at one of the approved locations, international students must complete the Admissions Procedures AND

-• Provide proof of English Proficiency (as outlined in the English Proficiency Requirements policies)
+Provide proof of English Proficiency (as outlined in the English Proficiency Requirements policies)

 All official transcripts must be provided within 90 days of enrollment for further registration eligibility.
-Official transcripts can be submitted electronically to EvalTrans@ccis.edu or mailed to Office of the Registrar, Columbia College,1001 Rogers Street, Columbia, MO 65216.
+Official transcripts can be submitted electronically to EvalTrans@ccis.edu or mailed to the Office of the Registrar, Columbia College, 1001 Rogers Street, Columbia, MO 65216.